bhmsgame06/BFCTool/README.md

 java -jar BFCTool.jar
 ```

-Now, you're started BFCTool cmd, that will accepting these simple commands:
+Now, you're started BFCTool CMD, that will accepting these simple commands:
 ```
 extract - extracts all files from BFCs;
 save - saves files to BFCs;